GautamGupta/bb-legacy-plugins/cnsor/trunk/readme.txt

 === Censor ===
 Tags: censor, bad words, swear, swearing
-Contributors: terryjsmith
+Contributors: mikenolan, terryjsmith
 Requires at least: 0.9
 Tested up to: 1.0-alpha-6
-Stable Tag: 0.1
+Stable Tag: trunk

 Censors posts for bad words, replacing them with asterisk or disallowing them as tags.
 Includes an initial word list and admin interface for modifications.
 Created in conjunction with b5media.
 Based on censor by Michael Nolan.